 Study Reveals America’s Top Health Questions

-Health concerns are one of the most common reasons people turn to the internet for information.
-Before making the trip out to the doctor, self-diagnosing with the abundance of online health-related information is common practice.
+Health concerns are among the most common reasons people use the internet for information.
+Before making the trip to the doctor, self-diagnosing with the abundance of online health-related information is common practice.
 Plus, it's available without a copay.
-However, because not all online sources are accurate, now more than ever people need nursing professionals to accurately diagnose and treat health issues.
+However, because not all online sources are accurate, now more than ever, people need nursing professionals to diagnose and treat health issues accurately.

-As registered nurses, it's crucial to be aware of the health concerns that are on the minds of our patients so we can stay on top of the updated medical information that is related to these concerns.
-For this reason, we analyzed Google Search data to find out what health-related questions Americans searched for the most.
+As registered nurses, it's crucial to be aware of our patients’ health concerns so we can stay on top of the updated medical information related to these concerns.
+For this reason, we analyzed Google Search data to determine what health-related questions Americans searched for the most.

 Key Findings